Please see our Entry Requirements page for general entry requirement guidance. Students should have achieved at least a grade 5 in English Language.

 Good course combinations

-This course combines well with most A Levels.
+This course combines well with most A Levels, particularly Modern Languages, Sociology, Religious Studies, Politics, Psychology and History.

 What could it lead to?

-Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge and other top universities.
+Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. It leads into linguistics degrees and is popular among students who are planning to become primary teachers.
+Past students have gone on to study English at Oxford, Cambridge, Birmingham, Manchester and other top universities.

 Need some help?